irtez/Style-transfer-bot/README.md

 6. `docker-compose up -d`
 7. Your bot should be running at https://t.me/<your_bot_name>

 If you want to stop containers without deleting them use `docker-compose stop` and `docker-compose start` to start them.
 In case you want to delete them use `docker-compose down`.
+You can check running containers with `docker-compose ps` and all containers (inlcuding stopped) with `docker-compose ps -a`.

 ### Additional information
 For now, bot uses 2 MicroAST models (https://github.com/EndyWon/MicroAST).